-- Sign no documents without your lawyer’s advice.
+- Sign no documents without advice from your car accident lawyer first.
 Insurers want you to sign away your right to compensation and only a legal expert can read and understand the fine print.

-- Don’t expect the insurance agent to give you the real number for how much compensation you deserve for your injuries.
+- Don’t expect the insurance agent to give you the real number for how much compensation you deserve for your injuries in your car accident claim.
 The less serious your injuries, the less they need to pay.
 Only your lawyer can add up all of your economic and non-economic losses and come to a fair conclusion.

 - Document the accident and your injuries as soon as possible.
 The insurance company will work quickly to get witness statements and inspect vehicles.
 You need to collect YOUR OWN evidence and not rely on the driver’s insurance agent.
 An experienced attorney can help you do this.

 Negotiating with an insurance company requires discipline, detail, and determination.
 Through our decades of experience, we’ve mastered the art of negotiation, which has allowed us to obtain thousands of favorable settlements and jury verdicts for our injured clients.

 When you need compensation in a car accident case, do not try your hand at negotiating yourself or hire a new lawyer fresh out of law school.
 For the best results, go with an experienced professional.